AtomCode01/CODTECH-TASK-01/README.md

 5. **Parental Education**:
    - Parental education level does not generally correlate with better performance, except for males whose parents have an associate's or master's degree.

----

-Let me know if you'd like me to refine or add anything further!